jnunomcosta/narchiver/README.md

-# NZip
+# Narchiver
-My own implementation of a zip and unzip like program
+My own implementation of a folder archiver program